 I’m George.
 I’m a software engineer, recovering economist, and occasional teacher.
 I have interest in a variety of topics in computing, economics, and politics.

 In particular, I’m interested in evolutionary computation, simulation, unique and different programming languages, and software quality.
+I want to write a game that exercises some of these interests someday.

 In the past I studied and taught economics.
 My MA thesis consisted of econometric estimates of the informal economy in Latin America.
 It also included a chapter comparing different methods using Chile as a case study, which was interesting given its dramatic currency history.
 I’m one of the weirdos behind The Economics of Seinfeld.
 My undergraduate degree is in Political Science and, while I probably haven’t “used” the degree in the normal sense, I feel that the experience vastly improved my life.

-I studied abroad twice in college (summer school in both cases), once in Latvia, at Vidzeme University-College and once in Estonia, at Tartu University.
+I studied abroad twice in college (summer school in both cases), once in Latvia, at Vidzeme University-College, and once in Estonia, at Tartu University.
 The Baltic countries are wonderful, I highly recommend a visit.

 A while back I lived in Santiago, Chile, where a friend and I participated in Startup Chile.

-Right now I live in Montana.
+Right now I live in Missoula, Montana.